Healthdirect Free Australian health advice you can count on.

 Poor physical health

 Physical illness can cause depression both directly and indirectly.
-Medical conditions such as vitamin deficiencies, cancer, thyroid disease, and even infections can change the way your body works and so cause depression.
+Medical conditions such as vitamin deficiencies, cancer, thyroid disease and even infections can change the way your body works and trigger depression.

-Other medical conditions that make it harder for you to manage by yourself — such as arthritis and reduced mobility — can mean that you need to ask for more help from other people.
+Other medical conditions that can make it harder for you to manage by yourself include arthritis and reduced mobility.
+This may mean that you need to ask for more help from other people, which can result in loss of dignity and worries about the need for residential aged care.

-Loss of independence and dignity can sometimes cause depression too.
-Sometimes the medicines you take can play a part in depression, especially blood pressure medicines, steroids, and pain medicines.
+Sometimes the medicines you take can play a part in depression, especially:

 Social isolation

 People can sometimes become isolated from their friends, family or communities as they age.
-This may be due to friends and peers passing away, or because they find it harder to get around to visit people.
+This may be due to friends and peers passing away, or it becomes harder to get around to visit people.

 Loss in old age